Skip to main content

 3. MEDIUM (Include selectively):

-- Similar patterns from codebase
+- Similar patterns from the codebase

 - Recent changes (git diff)